HasnathJami/TemparatureConverter/README.md

 # TemparatureConverter
-This is simple temparature converter project build with C# and Windows Form App
+This is simple temparature converter project built with C# and Windows Form App